How to Make an Offer on a Home in 5 Steps

 ✍ Quick tip: A low-ball offer rarely works.
 Offering an extremely low price will likely alienate the seller.
 If you’re going to bid lower, make sure you have good reasons for doing so.

-Should you offer below the listing price?
+Should you offer below asking?

 Step 3: Figure out your deal-breakers